Ahmad Alenemeh

-Seyed Ahmad Alenemeh (احمد آل نعمه; born 20 October 1982) is an Iranian professional footballer who plays as a defender for Iranian club Esteghlal Khuzestan.
+Seyed Ahmad Alenemeh (احمد آل نعمه; born 20 October 1982) is an Iranian professional football coach and a former player who played as a defender.
+He is an assistant manager of Foolad.

 Club career

 Alenemeh moved to Sepahan for the 2009–10 season, where he played as the club's main left-back.
 He moved to Shahin Bushehr the season after, and stayed there for a season before joining Tractor, where he help the club finish in second place.
 In the summer of 2012, Alenemeh joined Naft Tehran.
 In 2014 Alenemeh led Naft to a third place league finish and an Asian Champions League qualification.

 On 14 July 2014, Alenemeh returned to Tractor, signing a contract until 2019.

 International career

 Alenemeh started playing for Iran in the 2008 WAFF Championship.
 On 1 June 2014, he was called into Iran's 2014 FIFA World Cup squad by Carlos Queiroz.